Housing and Residential Experience

 - Laundry supplies (bag/hamper, drying rack, detergent, stain remover)

 - Winter outerwear (coat, hat, scarf, gloves, boots)

 - Power strip

 - Non-halogen desk lamp or other bright light for reading

 - Portable fan for window or tabletop use

 - Air fresheners (no candles or incense burners)

 - Photo ID (driver’s license, state ID, or passport)

 Shipping Items in Advance

-If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after you move in; any items that you mail to campus before you're living here will not be accepted.
+If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after you move in.
+Any items that you ship to campus and that arrive before you move in will not be accepted.
 Complete guidelines are at northwestern.edu /living/services/mail.